 ‘My creative practice revolves round thinking through making, exploration and play.’

+My interest in reflecting on creative process has deepened over the years and I have found value in embracing ‘new voices’ for my evolving creative practice.
 One such ‘voice’ of this reflection resulted in an experimental body of work, which sought to represent the transitional nature of the shoreline.
-Erosion, exposed layers suspended in time have been a special focus with resulting work Seasilks, taking the form of several printed/painted/manipulated 2D and 3D silk pieces; freestanding, wall mounted and suspended.
-The installation embodied how I felt about the shoreline on the island and my debt to its special qualities.
-Living on the Isle of Arran influenced my conscious awareness of the metaphysical qualities of the land and sea and how this affects the transient way we view our world.
+Erosion, exposed layers suspended in time have been a special focus, resulting in work such as the textile installation; Seasilks which embodied a special relationship I had with the shoreline on the island and my debt to its magical and healing qualities.
+The work was later exhibited at Taigh Chearsabhagh, North Uist, in the Western Isles in 2009.
+Living on the Isle of Arran influenced my conscious awareness of the metaphysical qualities of the land and sea and continues to impact on my understanding of the transient connection we have with world.

 The work on this website spans many years of creative exploration; from my open studio practice on the Isle of Arran to my more secluded studio on the Scottish mainland.